Benshoff Hill drinking water…

 Refer to Maps 18 and 19 and Photo 9 in the “Images 4” section of the website to see the location of where the pumphouse site/lot and the “tanks” were located and a 2017 photograph of the pumphouse site/lot structure.
 Geographic coordinates of “the Tanks” were approximately 40.3534, -78.9196 and they were situated on a high point at Elev.
 1735 (based on a USGS quadrangle map).

-In an older June 1969 report prepared by/for the Cambria County Planning Commission and entitled “Long Range Plan”, it indicated that the then present water supply for Middle Taylor Township was provided by the Johnstown Water Authority, the Middle Taylor Township Water Authority, and a private water system “owned and operated by the families in the Valley View area for their use only”.
+During research, was able to find an older June 1969 report prepared by/for the Cambria County Planning Commission and entitled “Long Range Plan”, it indicated that the then present water supply for Middle Taylor Township was provided by the Johnstown Water Authority, the Middle Taylor Township Water Authority, and a private water system “owned and operated by the families in the Valley View area for their use only”.
 This report indicated that the township was mostly comprised of single family residences with a population of 963 people which was expected to grow to 1,524 people by 1990.
 The population in the 2010 census was 727 people, so this projection was never quite realized.
 The report also indicated that because of the availability of public water, accessibility to the major road through the township, and the availability of developable land, future residential land use should be recommended for the topographically suited areas along Benshoff Hill Road (at the time the only paved public road in the township) and because of the rugged topography concentrations of residential development will be divided by steep wooded slopes into clusters of development where there is sufficient amounts of flat land available to accommodate the construction of houses.
 The area recommended for future land use development an strip concentrated in a ribbon form along the hilltop through the center of the township.
 The area proposed for residential use encompassed approximately 500 acres which was about 100 acres in excess of the anticipated demand based on the population projection.
 It was stated that the entire proposed residential area could economically be supplied with public water from the then “existing” main distribution line along Benshoff Hill Road and the township should endeavor to control and concentrate development in the area indicated to “avoid the costly extension of public services to scattered remote areas of the township.”
 This statement confirms the costly nature of public drinking water supply system extensions as mentioned in earlier sections of the website.

 The future recommendations section of this 1969 report also indicated recommendations for the future public water system to involve two basic objectives.
 The first and most important objective was to “discontinue the outdated private water system in the Valley View area”.
 It indicated that one of the most important prerequisites for future residential expansion was an “adequate and dependable water supply” and the present system in the Valley View area, with its outdated pipelines and non-dependable water supply, will have to be replaced.
 It was recommended that the families in this area replace the present out-dated facility and tap into the larger, more dependable water lines of the Middle Taylor Township Water Authority.
 The report said that an adequate and dependable water supply will attract more families to the area.
 The second objective stated was to extend the present lines of the Middle Taylor Township Water Authority into areas where future residential development was anticipated and that the most efficient way to provide water to a new residential area was to have land developers or subdividers install the water main themselves and add the cost of installation to the price of the lots.
 This would relieve the lot purchaser and the township from the responsibility of installing a water main.
 The report indicated that often the lack of an adequate water line in an area will inhibit the purchase of lots and “stimey” the growth of an otherwise potential residential area.